Where JB Hunt Transport Servs Stands With Analysts | Benzinga

 Below is a summary of how these 5 analysts rated JB Hunt Transport Servs over the past 3 months.
 The greater the number of bullish ratings, the more positive analysts are on the stock and the greater the number of bearish ratings, the move negative analysts are on the stock

-This current average has decreased by 2.26% from the previous average price target of $174.75.
+This current average represents a 2.17% increase from the previous average price target of $170.5.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.